Carer's assessment

 Carer's assessment checklist (Bristol City Council)

-What happens in the assessment
+What happens in the carer's assessment

 The local authority assessor will ask how you are coping with caring.
 This includes how it affects your: